What will I learn?

 City & Guilds Advanced Technical Extended Diploma (720) N/A

-Access to HE A Merit profile in a relevant Access course with 96 tariff points including a minimum of 15 credits at merit in science-based units
+Access to HE A satisfactory pass in a relevant Access course with 96 tariff points including a minimum of 15 credits at merit in science based units

 International Baccalaureate 24 points with HL Science at 4